Adrienne-B/dwg/README.md

-# unplugged-retreat
+# Deanna's Wine Gallery

 # Summary
 This project was all about creating a fully responsive website.
-This was the third main website from Skillcrush that I had to replicate as assigned.
-I had to combine everything I learn from flexbox, inserting images, social media icons, maps, and media queries.
-Although this website is not in detail, surfing through the website gives the audience an idea that the website is about camping and experience nature.
+I wanted to create a wine website that has many popular beverages.

 ### Description/ walk-through
 At first glance, the image of a woman will capture your eye.
 As you scroll down the home page, you will see where you can type in your name to